olof/srcd/README.md

 you the first object (sometimes enough!).
 Perhaps I'll develop a small perl script to split such files as a development aide.

+Update: Or you can create a new empty repo and do `git unpack-objects <packfile.bin`.
+That may also work.
+Might even be simpler.

 ### Test

     $ rebar3 eunit